Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 1. **Develop ARM Template to deploy an app to Azure:**
    - Use GitHub Copilot to assist you in generating the initial structure of an ARM template for deploying an application to Azure.
-   - Define the necessary Azure resources such as App Service and any other components required for your application.
+   - Define the necessary Azure resources in the ARM template, that is, a Web app present in Azure App Services required to deploy your application.

 2. **Create GitHub Actions Pipeline with Copilot**
    - Create a GitHub Actions pipeline using GitHub Copilot to automate the build and testing process of your code using Copilot-generated scripts.

 4. **Generate Documentation with Copilot:**
    - Use GitHub Copilot to assist you in generating a detailed and accurate documentation specifically for this challenge.